ganeti/ganeti/man/hbal.rst

   This make make node tags of the form *a:\**, *b:\**, etc be considered to have a common cause of failure.

-Instances with primary and secondary node having a common cause of failure are considered badly placed.
+Instances with primary and secondary node having a common cause of failure and instances sharing the same exclusion tag with primary nodes having a common failure are considered badly placed.
 While such placements are always allowed, they count heavily towards the cluster score.

 OPTIONS
 -------